-PdF.KPg/B-VUZde009/22 Teaching practice (A)
+PdF.KPg/B-VUZex009/22 Teaching practice (A)

-The course is completed by assessment (100% of the interim assessment).
+Prerequisites for successful completion of the course: the course is completed with an assessment (100% of the continuous assessment).

 The student completes an introductory practice seminar with the practice methodologist and a hospitality in a primary or secondary school according to the subject/subject specialization of the practice in the range of 10 - 20 hours.
-The student will keep a practice portfolio of the hours of hospitalisation, which he/she will submit to the practice methodologist for evaluation in print or electronic form (as agreed with the practice methodologist).
+The student will keep a practice portfolio of the hours of hospitalisation, which he/she will submit to the practice methodologist/methodologist for evaluation in print or electronic form (as agreed with the methodologist/methodologist).
 The final assessment takes the form of a colloquium.
 To pass the course, a minimum score of 60% is required.